U.S. flag

 Bifid Nose with or without Anorectal and Renal Anomalies (BNAR) Syndrome

-• Anorectal malformations (e.g., anteriorly placed anus, anal stenosis) in 2/9 individuals evaluated
+Anorectal malformations (e.g., anteriorly placed anus, anal stenosis) is comparatively rare, found in 2/13 individuals evaluated.

 Other Phenotypes

-The following other phenotypes have been reported in individuals with biallelic FREM1 pathogenic variants:
+The following additional phenotypes have been reported in individuals with biallelic FREM1 pathogenic variants:

-• One individual with isolated congenital diaphragmatic hernia [Beck et al 2013]
+• One individual was reported with isolated congenital diaphragmatic hernia [Beck et al 2013].

-• One fetus with severe hydrocephalus and shortened limbs associated with novel FREM1 pathogenic variants [Yang et al 2017]
+• One fetus had severe hydrocephalus and shortened limbs associated with novel FREM1 pathogenic variants [Yang et al 2017].

 Genotype-Phenotype Correlations